Brigid: Brigid and Saint Brigid

+Fea and Femen, the oxen of the goddess Brigid, are associated with the area of southeastern Ireland where Ptolemy places the Brigantes tribe in the 2nd century.
+In Britain, the Brigantes are associated with the goddess Brigantia, whose name is cognate with Brigid.
+Meanwhile, Saint Brigid is strongly associated with the province of Leinster in southeastern Ireland.

 In the late 12th century, Gerald of Wales wrote that nineteen nuns took turns in keeping a perpetual fire burning at Kildare in honour of Saint Brigid, and that this fire was kept burning since Brigid's time.
 It has been suggested this fire originally belonged to a temple of Brigit the goddess.
 The Roman goddess Vesta and the Greek goddess Hestia had perpetual fires tended by priestesses.
 According to Gerald, it was ringed by a hedge that no man was allowed to cross, lest he be cursed.

 The saint is associated with many holy wells and clootie wells in Ireland and Britain, where small strips of cloth or ribbons are left as part of a healing ritual.
 Celtic healing goddesses, such as Sirona and Coventina, were often associated with sacred springs.